Australian Open: Serena Williams, Naomi Osaka rally into quarterfinals

 It marked the 10th seed Williams’ first match against a top-10 player in 17 months.
 Sabalenka, the power-playing seventh seed, won 18 of her prior 19 matches going into her first meeting with Williams.

-Williams next gets a major champion: No. 2 seed Simona Halep or No. 15 Iga Swiatek, who play later Sunday.
+Williams next gets a major champion: No. 2 seed Simona Halep, who also needed three sets to get past 2020 French Open champion Iga Swiatek 3-6, 6-1, 6-4.

+Later, Novak Djokovic beat Milos Raonic 7-6 (4), 4-6, 6-1, 6-4 to reach the quarters.
+Djokovic said after Friday’s third round that he tore a muscle in his abdominal area and might withdraw from the tournament he has won a record eight times.
+Djokovic gets No. 6 Alexander Zverev next.

+“If it’s any other tournament than a Grand Slam, I would retire, withdraw from the event, that’s for sure,” Djokovic said.
+“I didn’t know before I finished my warm-up today, three hours before I entered the court against Milos here whether I’m going to play or not.
+When it warmed up it was fine.
+Obviously, during the match today it was kind of on and off.
+It’s not ideal, but I cannot complain.”

 AUSTRALIAN OPEN DRAWS: Women | Men